zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 # SET UP

-For our set up, we will use `minitest`, as the test framework, `Factory-bot` for test data schema, `Faker`, to generate test-data, `rubocop` because we are all about clean readable code, `devise` for authentication and authorization, `pry-beybug` to help us debug, both `Breakman` and `Bundler-audit` for security and finally `guard` to automatically run our tests.
+For our set up, we will use `minitest`, as the test framework, `Factory-bot` for test data schema, `Faker`, to generate test-data, `rubocop` because we are all about clean readable code,`pry-beybug` to help us debug, both `Brakeman` and `Bundler-audit` for security and finally `guard` to automatically run our tests.

 If you went through [rails on docker post](https://zegetech.com/blog/2019/02/14/rails-on-docker.html)